juliocRamos/colab_local_runtime/README.md

 Hi!

-I'm really happy to support you during the configuration of Colab Local Runtime and I really hope this script helps you in your journey.
+I'm really happy to support you during the configuration of Colab Local Runtime and I really hope this script helps you.

 Feel free to copy and modify this file or send me suggestions for modifications!